tuxies-wiki-team/tuxies-wiki/docs/notes/linux-apps/gnomie.md

 :::

-:::danger
+:::important
-If you think that some settings are missing in Dconf, install your distro’s package instead of the Flatpak\*\*
+If you think that some settings are missing in Dconf, install your distro’s package instead of the Flatpak.
 :::

 :::tabs